 I am writing today to arrange a time and location for the interview.

-You may want to give some availability here.
-For example, if there are days when you know you are simply unavailable, you may want to state something such as:
+It is highly recommended that you provide your availability to simplify the scheduling process.
+For example, if there are dates or times when you know you are simply unavailable, you may want to state something such as:

 I am available any weekday with the exception of Wednesdays, and would be happy to meet at your convenience.